victorrossh/Blacklist/README.md

 - **Dynamic Menu**: Displays all online players, with an indicator (`[Blacklisted]`) for those currently on the blacklist.
 - **In-Memory Storage**: Blacklist is stored in memory during gameplay, improving performance by minimizing disk I/O operations.
 - **Persistent Storage**: SteamIDs are saved to `addons/amxmodx/configs/blacklist/blacklist.txt` at the end of each map and loaded at the start of the next.
+- **AMX Commands**: Admins with `ADMIN_IMMUNITY` can use console commands to manage the blacklist:
+	- `amx_blacklist <SteamID>`: Adds a SteamID to the blacklist, applying punishment immediately if the player is online.
+	- `amx_unblacklist <SteamID>`: Removes a SteamID from the blacklist, lifting the punishment immediately if the player is online.
 - **Configurable Punishments**:
 	- `bl_block_chat` (default: 1): Toggles chat blocking for blacklisted players.
 	- `bl_block_radio` (default: 1): Toggles radio command blocking for blacklisted players.
 	- `bl_block_voice` (default: 1): Toggles voice communication blocking for blacklisted players.

 ## Usage

 ### Commands
 - `/blacklist` (or `say /blacklist`, `say_team /blacklist`): Opens a menu for admins with `ADMIN_IMMUNITY` to add or remove players from the blacklist.
 	- The menu lists all online players.
 	- Selecting a player toggles their blacklist status (adds if not blacklisted, removes if already blacklisted).
 	- Confirmation messages are shown (`Added to blacklist` or `Removed from blacklist`).
+- `amx_blacklist <SteamID>`: Adds the specified SteamID to the blacklist.
+If the player is online, punishment (freeze, chat block, etc.) is applied instantly.
+Works for offline players too.
+- `amx_unblacklist <SteamID>`: Removes the specified SteamID from the blacklist.
+If the player is online, the punishment is lifted immediately.
+Works for offline players too.

 ### Blacklist File
 - The blacklist is stored in `addons/amxmodx/configs/blacklist/blacklist.txt`.